StevenKitzes/atomique/README.md

 You can, of course, include one or more properties in this way.
 Atomique doesn't do a lot of hand-holding, so you can try some pretty gnarly stuff just to see what happens.
 In the worst case, you'll get something ugly (or surprisingly pretty), or in some instances Atomique will take over with default values if you get too wild.
 (For example, the string `llama` will not work as a duration no matter how hard Atomique tries.)

-Let's look at all the things you can do with the Atomique effect.
+Let's look at all the things you can do with the Atomique API.

 ### Host Element ID

     { hostElementId: String }

-Specify the element you want to host the effect by passing the element's `id` attribute to the `hostElementId` property, like this:
+Specify the element you want to host the effect by passing the HTML element's `id` attribute value to the `hostElementId` property, like this:

     atomique({ hostElementId: 'myElement' })

+#### NOTES:

-Note that Atomique does *not* expect a selector; it only works on a single element by its `id`, so just pass the `id` as a string without the `#` symbol.
+- Atomique does *not* expect a selector; it only works on a single element by its `id`, so just pass the `id` as a string without the `#` symbol.
+- The HTML element that plays host to the Atomique effect _must_ be a positioned element.
+This is due to limitations in browsers' ability to interpret z-index values.
+For more information, check out [MDN's docs on z-index here](https://developer.mozilla.org/en-US/docs/Web/CSS/z-index?utm_source=devtools&utm_medium=inspector-inactive-css).

 ### Colors